Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 The work happened, followed by the analysis by a select few people within the company at the end of the month (or worse) quarter.

-But in order to improve performance in a predictable manner, monitoring and improvement both need to happen in a cyclical manner.
-(More on that later.)
+But in order to improve performance in a predictable manner, it is useful to leverage a tool such as a client tracking dashboard.

 So, what if you ended reporting as a habit at work?